 Given how the Clean Power Plan does give significant flexibility to the states in how they meet their carbon pollution reductions, the overall financial burden of the plan is minimal.
 As we have already heard, the majority of states are already on track to easily meet their emissions reductions, while stimulating their economies and growing jobs.

 Additionally, the legal and health and environmental reasons for the Clean Power Plan are still in place, regardless of today’s politics.
-The electrical sector disproportionately places a health burden on low-income communities and communities of color across the nation due to the fact that fossil fuel power plants are more often located in and near these communities, leading to death, heart disease, asthma, low birth weights, cancer, and other pulmonary and cardiac diseases which patients often need Home Care Assistance.
+The electrical sector disproportionately places a health burden on low-income communities and communities of color across the nation due to the fact that fossil fuel power plants are more often located in and near these communities, leading to death, heart disease, asthma, low birth weights, cancer, and other pulmonary and cardiac diseases (find out more here) which patients often need Home Care Assistance.
 You can visit their website to know more about home care services.
 Almost 8,000 deaths occur every year due to the pollution from fossil power plants across our country.
 By reducing the use of fossil fuels across the nation, the Clean Power Plan will increase environmental justice and reduce the costs of healthcare on our nation’s most fragile citizens.

 Furthermore, if we don’t take steps to move away from fossil fuels of the past and towards clean energy of the future, we will experience more frequent extreme weather events—that’s why the military leads the way on clean energy investment and innovation.